litmuschaos/v1-litmus-docs/docs/disk-loss.md

 ## Exit-Criteria

 -   The disk is healthy post chaos injection
--   If `APP_CHECK` is true, then application will check at post chaos
+-   If `APP_CHECK` is true, the application pod health is checked post chaos injection

 ## Details